Maria is a master gardener and master of public health. She and her husband, known as The Gardener & The Cook, live in coastal Alabama.

 A Little History About All Those Rules

 There are rules for displaying the American flag.
-For example, when flown at night, It should be illuminated.
+For example, when flown at night, It should be illuminated, either from above or below.

 President Franklin D. Roosevelt approved House Joint Resolution 303 on June 22, 1942.
 That resolution codified the existing customs and rules governing the display and use of the flag of the United States by civilians.
 The new law included provisions of the previous code that was adopted on June 14, 1923, by the National Flag Conference, held in Washington, D.C., and, with some amendments and additions, was approved on December 22, 1942.